Dr Katherine Paradine

 Profile

 I completed my undergraduate medical degree at the University of Leeds, graduating in 2009 with MBChB (Hons).
 I worked in the Yorkshire and Humber Deanery first as a foundation trainee, and then as a core surgical trainee, and became a Member of the Royal College of Surgeons of England in 2012.
 Later that year, I began my PhD entitled 'The Role of Thrombin-activatable Fibrinolysis Inhibitor in Abdominal Aortic Aneurysms' within LICAMM at the University of Leeds.
-I completed my PhD in October 2015, and, after a two-month placement in INSERM U1176, Paris, I returned to the University of Leeds where I have been working as a postdoctoral research fellow for Prof Mark Kearney.
-My current work focuses on how diabetes affects endothelial cell function.
+I completed my PhD in October 2015, and, after a two-month placement in INSERM U1176, Paris, I returned to the University of Leeds as a postdoctoral research fellow in the lab of Prof Mark Kearney.
+Since then, my work has focussed on endothelial dysfunction in the context of heart disease and diabetes, and in particular, the interaction between endothelial cells and adipocytes.

 Responsibilities